 Alternative 2 would not impose any new requirements on fishery participants and, as a result would not be expected to result in any adverse social effects.
 Although the voluntary nature of the data collection program is consistent with other recreational data collection methods, such as MRFSS, which relies on voluntary reporting of effort and catch, it is unknown how any data collected under Alternative 2 would be functionally utilized in the management process because, unlike the MRFSS, which has a clearly specified statistical design, no program design has been specified.
 Thus, while new data would be collected, its utility may be questionable.
 Nevertheless, some data and management improvement, with associated increased social benefits, is presumed.
-In addition to these benefits relative to the status quo, providing the public an enhanced opportunity to contribute to the management process, with improved resource and management outcomes and associated social benefits.
+In addition to these benefits relative to the status quo, providing the public an enhanced opportunity to contribute to the management process could result in higher levels of cooperation and participation in the management process, with improved resource and management outcomes and associated social benefits.